Blue flower colouration: Blue roses

 In the early 1900s, a new species of rose called Rosa foetida 'bicolor' was introduced into world commerce from the middle east.
 It has flowers which are bright shades of butter yellow, orange, and velvety blood red, which introduced new genetic traits that serendipitously and coincidentally created a pathway toward new lavender and blue pigments that are independent of delphinidin, a blue pigment not naturally found in roses.
 That pathway involves the final stages of flavanoid pigment synthesis which would normally cause flowers to appear yellow or orange.
 This new species carried small traces of unused genes that allowed production of another type of blue pigment called rosacyanin, which most roses evolved to stop utilizing in favor of producing flower fragrances to attract pollinators.
 The structure of rosacyanin was described in 2002.

-Rosacyanin allows roses to come in delicate mauve, lavender, and true blue shades.
+Rosacyanin allows roses to come in delicate mauve and lavender.
 These colors can be seen in the hybrid tea roses 'Sterling Silver', 'Blue Girl', and 'Blue Moon', among others, which descend from yellow roses.
 Most notably a popular yellow hybrid tea rose called 'Peace', which was named to commemorate the end of World War II, was used extensively in hybridizing, and fathered most of the original lavender hybrid teas.

 In 2004, Japanese company Suntory produced a blue rose, named Applause.

 Further hybridizing advancements, scientific study, and possibly further genetic engineering will be necessary to concentrate these natural genetic factors and cofactors before roses will be able to come in deep shades of true blue.